 In this section, we present experimental results on sound propagation and from-region visibility.
-We compare our sound propagation system with the state-of-the-art to highlight the benefits of using from-region visibility when computing sound propagation paths.
-Figure 14 shows the scenes we use to benchmark our code.
+We compare our sound propagation system with the current state-of-the-art to highlight the benefits of using from-region visibility when computing sound propagation paths.
+Figure 13 shows the scenes we use to benchmark our code.
 The Room, Factory and House scenes are used to benchmark visibility tree construction.
 The Building, Floor and Soda Hall examples are complex scenes used to benchmark our occluder selection algorithm.
 Figure 17 shows some examples of diffraction paths computed by our algorithm.
-All of our tests were performed on an Intel Xeon X5560 workstation with 4GB RAM, running Windows Vista.
+All of our tests were performed on high-end Intel Xeon workstations with 4GB RAM, running Windows Vista.
 Our implementation is written in C++ and uses SSE instructions to achieve high performance.
-All timings are reported for a single CPU core.
+Visibility Tree Construction We first demonstrate the advantage of using from-region visibility in our BTM-based sound propagation system.
+We compare the performance of our visibility tree construction step (using from-region visibility) against visibility tree construction using only the simple culling approach used in the MATLAB Edge Diffraction toolbox [Svensson 1999] (as implemented in C++).
+We compare the time required to build the visibility tree as well as the size of the tree constructed for each approach.
+Our results are summarized in Table 1.